God of Tomorrow: How to Overcome the Fears of Today and Renew Your Hope For the Future

 —Russell Moore, president of the Ethics and Religious Liberty Commission of the Southern Baptist Convention

-“Rather than any words we say, it’s how we treat people that communicates God’s love.
+“Rather than any words we say, it’s how we treat people that communicate God’s love.
 God of Tomorrow will help you show people the love of God.”

 —Carlos Whittaker, author of Kill the Spider